TheOnlyEnigma/Pandemic/README.md

  -- Copyright Notice --

- Copyright (c) Hannah J. Constable
+ This software is licensed under the 'Open Source License, version 1.0 (OSL-1.0) which can be found at the Open Source Intiative website at...
- This software is licensed under the 'Open Source License, version 1.0 (OSL-1.0) which can be found at the Open Source Intiative website at... https://opensource.org/licenses/OSL-1.0
+https://opensource.org/licenses/OSL-1.0

 -- End of Copyright Notice --